nadirizr/dazel/README.rst

     # command for example, and need to publish port 80.
     DAZEL_PORTS=[]

+    # Add any environment variables you want to set in the dazel container
+    # They will be set via -e in the docker run command
+    # This can be a python iterable, or a comma-separated string.
+    DAZEL_ENV_VARS=[]

+    # The GPUs to expose to the Docker container, "all" for every installed GPU
+    DAZEL_GPUS=""

     # The name of the network on which to load all run dependencies and dazel container.
     # If you are using a docker-compose.yml file to load the environment, this must
     # be the network name to which all of the necessary dependencies are connected.